- Must-have features: real SQL data types, constraint support (PK/UQ/NN), visual FK lines, SQL export, browser-based, auto-save

 How to Design a Database with SQL Designer

 - 1. Create a diagram — sign up for free and start a new diagram.
-Give it a name that reflects the database or service you're designing.
+Name it to reflect the database or service you're designing.

-- 2. Add tables — add one table per entity.
+- 2. Add tables — one table per entity.
 Common starting points:

 users,products,orders. - 3.
 Define columns — for each column, set the name, data type (MySQL or PostgreSQL), and constraints (PK, UQ, NN).

 - 4. Draw relationships — drag a line from the foreign key column to the primary key it references.
-The crow's foot notation is drawn automatically.
+Crow's foot notation is drawn automatically.

 - 5. Export SQL — click the export button to download a complete, valid

-Not sure if you want to sign up?
+Not ready to sign up?
 The demo loads a sample schema so you can try the designer without creating an account.

 Database Designer vs. Generic Diagram Tool

 A purpose-built database designer keeps the visual model and the SQL in sync.
-The diagram is the schema — not a picture of the schema.
+The diagram is the schema — not a picture of it.
+That's the difference that matters when you move from planning to building.